ashutoshmjain/gita/src/bhagvadGitaLanding.md

 </div>

-Long before we learnt scribing (and reading), critical information was passed on through rigorous recital.
+Long before we learned writing (and reading), critical information was passed on through rigorous recital.
 Such information was called `Shruti`.
 The Sanskrit word later morphed into `Shutri` in Hindi.
 The domain name of this publication.
 It means information passed through word of mouth.

-Now that it is easier to scribe we have zettabytes  of written words.
+Now that it is easier to scribe we have exabytes  of written words.
 So much so that it is impossible to scrape through - at least for humans.
 The quality of content is, however, questionable because of missing consensus.
 Technology has enabled every individual to express themselves but every one talking over each other feels more like noise than a message.

 Revisiting the first `Smriti` is thus finding signal with in endless noise.